Your visit to the Arolsen Archives for on-site research

 The Reference Services department also carries out research on specific topics.
 Depending on the scope of the research question and the number of relevant documents in our holdings, we will either make copies of the documents available to you or invite you to visit us in person.
 We are happy to check our holdings to find out whether they contain any documents which are pertinent to the topic you are researching.
 More information on the holdings of the Arolsen Archives can be found here.

-Inquiries can be submitted in writing using the online form or by post (Arolsen Archives, Große Allee 5-9, 34454 Bad Arolsen).
+Inquiries can be submitted in writing using the inquiry form or by post (Arolsen Archives, Große Allee 5-9, 34454 Bad Arolsen).
 We do not process inquiries submitted by email.